jro31/jethro-codes/_articles/projects/blocks-falling.md

 );
 ```

-The `'empty'` values above, represent the status of that "square"; we'll go over that in more detail in a moment.
+The `'empty'` values above represent the status of that "square"; we'll go over that in more detail in a moment.
 The second value is the name of the block (although being initially empty, that is why it is an empty string).

-And what I quickly found, was that keeping track of and updating all of these values while using array indexes of arrays nested three-deep was a God-awful process.
+However, what I quickly found was that keeping track of and updating all of these values while using array indexes of arrays nested three-deep was a God-awful process.

 So I instead updated to use nested objects.